TrellixVulnTeam/swahilipython_SCMU/Doc/library/exceptions.rst

 .. exception:: UnicodeEncodeError

    Raised when a Unicode-related error occurs during encoding.
-It is a subclass of :exc:`UnicodeError`.
+It is a subkundi of :exc:`UnicodeError`.

 .. exception:: UnicodeDecodeError

    Raised when a Unicode-related error occurs during decoding.
-It is a subclass of :exc:`UnicodeError`.
+It is a subkundi of :exc:`UnicodeError`.